membrane-io/docs/src/content/docs/features/state.md

 One fundamental feature that separates Membrane from other serverless runtimes is that it is _stateful_.

-You don't need to store data in a database or file to persist it—instead, the state of your program (the entire JS heap) is transparently and efficiently persisted every time it changes.
+You don't need to store data in a database or file to persist it.
+Instead, the state of your program (the entire JS heap) is transparently and efficiently persisted every time it changes.

 ## Managing state

-Programs have a `state` object that persists state between updates (i.e. deploying your program on save) and invocations (i.e. running your program manually or on a timer).
 To keep data around, put it in the `state` object, and that's it.

 ```ts twoslash
 // @module: esnext